 Papers in Physical Sciences

 “Electoral Authoritarianism and Human Development.”
-Under review.
+Revise and resubmit, Comparative Political Studies.
 PDF

 “Democracy by Example?
 Why Democracy Spreads When the World's Democracies Prosper.”
-Under review.
+Revise and resubmit, Foreign Policy Analysis.
 PDF

 “The Uses and Abuses of Matching.”
 Under review.
 PDF